Floating-Point-Studios/DeusFramework/README.md

 * [GameAnalytics](https://gameanalytics.com/) provides developers with real-time statistics of player traffic, most frequent errors, and transactions occurring

 ## Installation
-Deus utilizes a proprietary plugin that allows developers to choose which modules and features of Deus they would like to install.
+Deus utilizes a plugin that allows developers to choose which modules and features of Deus they would like to install.
 The plugin also provides a way to visually configure the installed modules.